Path of Exile 2 Beginner's Guide — Classes, 3 Acts + Cruel & First Steps (0.2.0)

 Choosing Your First Class

 The Warrior is the most forgiving starting class for new players.
-It starts near the Strength nodes on the passive tree, levels up with high life, and its skills are straightforward melee attacks that deal heavy physical damage.
-The Titan ascendancy amplifies slam skills to enormous size, making screen-clearing feel satisfying from the mid-campaign onward.
+It starts near the Strength nodes on the passive tree, levels with a high life pool, and its mace slams and warcries are straightforward to use.
+The Titan ascendancy amplifies slam skills to enormous size; Warbringer leans into totems and warcries; Smith of Kitava (new in 0.2.0) lets you craft your own bespoke weapon and adds smithing-themed bonuses.

-Flask management separates new players from experienced ones more than almost any other skill.
-Your Life Flask is not a passive regeneration tool—it is an active emergency button.
+PoE 2 has only 2 flask slots: 1 Life Flask and 1 Mana Flask.
+(PoE 1 had 5 flask slots — that does not apply here.)
+Your Life Flask is not a passive regen tool; it is an active emergency button.
 Use it the moment you drop below 50% life, not when you are nearly dead.
 Flask charges refill automatically when you kill enemies, so staying aggressive ensures you always have charges available in combat.

 Movement Skills & Positioning